The Sixth Sense: Box office

 The Sixth Sense had a production budget of approximately $40 million (plus $25 million for prints and advertising).
 During its opening weekend, the film grossed $26.6 million, making it the largest August opening weekend, surpassing The Fugitive (1993).
 It would go on to hold this record for two years until it was overtaken by Rush Hour 2 in 2001.
 The film spent five weeks as the number 1 film at the U.S. box office, becoming only the second film, after Titanic (1997), to have grossed more than $20 million each for five weekends.
 With a total gross of $29.2 million, The Sixth Sense set the record for having the largest Labor Day weekend gross until 2007 when it was surpassed by Halloween.
 During Labor Day, it made $6.3 million, making it the biggest September Monday gross, holding that record until it was beaten by It in 2017.
-It grossed $293,506,292 in the United States and Canada, surpassing The Empire Strikes Back as the tenth highest grossing film of all time in that market at the time.
+It grossed $293,506,292 in the United States and Canada, surpassing The Empire Strikes Back as the tenth-highest-grossing film of all time in that market at the time.
 Box Office Mojo estimates that the film sold over 57.5 million tickets in the US and Canada.

 In Europe, the film sold 37,124,510 tickets at the box office.
 In the United Kingdom, it was given at first a limited release on nine screens, and entered at number 8 at the UK box office before climbing up to number one the following week with 430 theatres playing the film.
-It had a record opening in the Netherlands.
-It had a worldwide gross of $672,806,292, ranking it ninth on the list of worldwide box-office money earners at the time.
+The film had a record opening in the Netherlands.
+After its theatrical run, it had made a worldwide gross of $672,806,292, ranking it ninth on the list of worldwide box-office money earners at the time.